 Up to three closed PRs from the previous three days may also be shown here.
 This makes it easier to follow-up on recently completed reviews.
 Enter

 Each review in the listing indicates the state of the review, in more-or-less real time.
-The author of the PR is shown first, and people whose attention the review currently needs to the right of the .
-You can see the approval status icon for any reviewer, which will appear with a if the review is waiting on those reviewers.
-You’ll also see a summary, current milestone, and labels (if any).
+The author of the PR is shown first.
+People whose attention the review currently needs are show to the right of the , while other participants follow the .
+You can see the approval status for each reviewer ( approved or changes requested), as well as the pull request summary, current milestone, and labels (if any).

 The icon indicates that the repository for this PR is not connected to Reviewable and the review will update on demand only.
 In such cases, the counters may be out of date.
 An administrator can connect the repository from the Repository page.